 Thomson had been a popular officer and his death came as a sad blow for his friends in the battalion.
 “Poor Punk Thomson,” wrote Lieutenant-Colonel Millen, “I am glad he never knew what struck him.
 I went out myself with some other officers and found his body, and we were able to give him a proper burial in a regular cemetery.”
 At Vimy, the 19th had: 27 KIA, 154 wounded, and 27 missing.
 Thomson was among the dead; he is buried in the Ecoivres Military Cemetery, 1.5 km. from St Eloi.
 Thomson left his battalion, his company, his parents, his friends, and his siblings to grieve.
 We shall remember him.

 Maurice Cameron Roberts was born on 19 August 1897 in Hamilton; he had one sister and two brothers.
-After graduating from high school in 1911; two years later, he was admitted the Law Society of Upper Canada as a law student and articled in Hamilton.
+He graduated from high school in 1911, and two years later he was admitted to the Law Society of Upper Canada as a law student.
+He articled in Hamilton.

-Roberts went to the 19th (Central Ontario) Battalion on 28 October 1916 and joined it on in the field a few days later.
-Roberts was made an Acting Captain in November 1917 and promoted Captain the following month.
+Roberts went to the 19th (Central Ontario) Battalion on 28 Oct.
+1916 and joined it in the field a few days later.
+He was made an acting captain in November 1917 and promoted to captain the following month.

-He was wounded in August 1918 and invalided to England, but returned to the Front at the end of October.
-He was killed in action shortly thereafter on 10 November 1918 while in command of A Company during the last battle of WWI.
+Roberts was wounded in August 1918 and invalided to England, but he returned to the front at the end of October.
+He was killed in action shortly thereafter, on 10 Nov.
+1918, while in command of A Company during the last battle of WWI.
 He was 21 years old.

 The 19th encountered heavy resistance as it advanced to the village of Hyon on the way to Mons.
-The advance was halted by machine gun fire and Roberts was hit in the legs proceeding across a strip of ground to obtain necessary information from the Company holding the flank; he died soon afterwards.
-By 0200 on 11 November 1918, the 19th Battalion had pushed through Hyon.
-At 0710 on 11 November 1918, only hours after Roberts had died, a wire was received at the Brigade Headquarters that read:
+The advance was halted by machine-gun fire, and Roberts was hit in the legs proceeding across a strip of ground to obtain necessary information from the company holding the flank; he died soon afterwards.
+By 0200 on 11 Nov.
+1918, the 19th Battalion had pushed through Hyon.
+At 0710, only hours after Roberts had died, a wire was received at the brigade headquarters that read:

 Hostilities will cease at 11.00 hours November 11th.
 Troops will stand fast on the line reached at that time, which will be reported to Divisional H.Q.s immediately.
 Defensive precautions will be maintained.
 There will be no intercourse with the enemy of any description.
 Further instructions will follow.

-The 19th Battalion lost four officers, including Roberts, and 17 men that day in the closing hours of the War.
-On 13 November 2013 at 1500 a public funeral was held for all the officers and men that had fallen in closing hours of the War.
-The 19th Battalion’s War Diary reflects that floral tributes to decorate the graves that were sent by the civilian population.
+The 19th Battalion lost four officers, including Roberts, and 17 men that day in the closing hours of the war.
+On 13 Nov.
+2013 at 1500, a public funeral was held for all the officers and men that had fallen in closing hours of the war.
+The 19th Battalion’s war diary states that floral tributes were sent by the civilian population to decorate the graves.
 Roberts is buried at the Frameries Communal Cemetery (II.A.2.) in Belgium.
-A tablet to these fallen Canadians has since been placed in Hyon Parish Church.
+A tablet commemorating these fallen Canadians has since been placed in Hyon Parish Church.

 Cameron Roberts was awarded the Military Cross on 14 May 1918.
-The Military Cross was created in December of 1914 to recognize “an act or acts of exemplary gallantry during active operations against the enemy on land”.
+The Military Cross (MC) was created in December 1914 to recognize “an act or acts of exemplary gallantry during active operations against the enemy on land.”
 The citation for Roberts’ MC reads: